Yczar/Yczar/README.md

 	<tr>
 	<td>
 			<h3>DevFest Akure App</h3>
 			<p>This app is your one-stop-shop for everything you need to know about the conference, including the schedule, location, speakers, and sponsors.
 With the app, you can create a personalized schedule and receive updates and notifications about the event.
 You can also interact with other attendees and connect with the tech community in Akure.
-Plus, the app offers information about the city and local attractions, as well as resources for attendees traveling to the event<a href="https://gdg.community.dev/events/details/google-gdg-akure-presents-devfest-akure-2022/">Multicaret</a></p>
+Plus, the app offers information about the city and local attractions, as well as resources for attendees traveling to the event<a href="https://gdg.community.dev/events/details/google-gdg-akure-presents-devfest-akure-2022/"> DevFest 2022</a></p>
 			<p>🗓 December 2022</p>
 		</td>
 		<td>